LC43/bash-last-logins/README.md

 Based on the work of IQAndreas : [bash-last-login](https://github.com/IQAndreas/bash-last-login).
 It now also shows today and yesterday's logins.
-It uses the since file from IQAndreas with modifications.
+It uses the [since](https://github.com/IQAndreas/bash-last-login/blob/master/since) without modifications.

 == USAGE ==